HKJPN/markdown-editor/docs/ipad-manual.md

 ---

-## 8. Find and Replace
+## 8. Search, Replace, and Final Touches

-MD//WORKS Editor can search for text and replace specific words or phrases across the document.
+MD//WORKS Editor provides tools to search and replace text strings across your document, as well as an automatic table of contents generator.
+These features are highly useful when editing long drafts, meeting minutes, specifications, or research notes.

 ### 8-1.
 Finding Text